Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Mobile mice are usually crap.
-They aren’t built well, they don’t feel good, and they just generally suck.
+They aren’t built well, don’t feel good, and just generally suck.
 That’s begun to change recently, as manufacturers seem to be figuring out that they hate their own products (which is the surest sign that change is incoming).
 Ironically, one of the better choices comes from a company just stepping into the mobile computing space, Mad Catz.
 Alternatively, you can look at our list of leading wireless mice for more options.
 In short, check out these computer mouse reviews if you’re ready to see more mice.

 The Eclipse Mobile is also a 1600 DPi mouse, which is surprisingly high for a mobile mouse that isn’t made for gaming.
 1600 is high for most notebooks under 13”, and DPi settings can be changed with the included software.
 Funnily enough, Madcatz includes a mini-CD with every mouse, even though so many laptops these days lack disc drives.
 Drivers can also be downloaded from the Eclipse website.

-What I most like about the Eclipse Mobile is the back hinge, which can keep the mouse flat on a table or at a slight angle.
-I keep it elevated because I find it more comfortable that way, then flatten the hinge for transport so it doesn’t take too much space.
+I like the Eclipse Mobile back hinge, which can keep the mouse flat on a table or at a slight angle.
+I keep it elevated because I find it more comfortable that way, then flatten the hinge for transport, so it doesn’t take too much space.
 The included protective pouch keeps the Eclipse from getting banged up in a bag, and after a few weeks of being handled with no care while in my computer bag, it shows no signs of wear or damage.

 My only complaint with the Eclipse is a personal one.
 I’ve found that with some wireless mice, my hand(s) hurts after extensive use (compared to other wireless, and most wired mice).
-I have the same problem with many cellphones, and no, it’s not an early sign of arthritis, because it occurs only with certain wireless devices.
+I have the same problem with many cell phones, and no, it’s not an early sign of arthritis, because it occurs only with certain wireless devices.
 In any case, the Eclipse Mobile is one of them.
-That does not mean the same thing will happen with you should you use it.
+That does not mean the same thing will happen to you should you use it.

 The Mad Catz Eclipse Mobile Mouse is a good buy at $60.
 It’s sturdy, it’s fast, and it’s comfortable.
 Smaller hands may not be comfortable with the large size, but it’s a very good mouse to take on the go.